hemasreeuvs/Bank-Loan-data-analysis-using-Tableau-and-SQL/README.md

 7. Average Debt-to-incone Ratio (DTI) :

-    >> Evaluating the average DTI for our borrowers helps us guage their finanical health we need to commute the average DTI for all loans,MTD,and track Month-over-Month(Mom) fluctuation
+    >> Evaluating the average DTI for our borrowers helps us guage their finanical health we need to commute the average DTI for all loans,MTD,and track Month-over-Month(Mom) fluctuation.

+# Visualization & Insights (Tableau):
+ >> Interactive Dashboards to display key financial metrics.
+ >> Line charts & trend graphs for MoM and MTD comparisons.
+ >> Heatmaps & bar charts for regional and segment-based insights.